Problems with mods – 95% of all errors are mod-related

 Once you have identified that one or more of your Mods is creating issues, you then need to determine which Mods are the problem.
 Since you could potentially have many Mods in your Mods folder, this can be a time consuming process.
 Here are some tips to speed things up:

-- Remove all your Mods from the “Mods” folder and add them back in batches.
+- Move, not copy, the folder Mods to your desktop and add them back in batches.

 - After adding each batch, run the game to see if the problem persists.

 - Once you determine that a particular batch contains a problematic Mod, remove half of that batch and see if the problem still exists.

 - If it does then remove another half of the batch and try again.